 IATA's Asia Pacific regional office is based in Singapore and serves as the central point of contact for IATA's member airlines in the region.
 The regional office also maintains close ties with governments, airports, air navigation service providers and regional industry organizations.

-Welcome to the IATA Asia Pacific Quarterly Digest, where we bring you updates on major development of IATA activities in the Asia Pacific region every quarter.
-Check out the headlines of our first edition and click to read more.
+Welcome to the IATA Asia Pacific Quarterly Digest, where we bring you updates on the major developments in IATA activities in the Asia Pacific region every quarter.
+Check out the headlines of our current edition and click to read more.

 IATA’s Director General & CEO Tony Tyler has highlighted three priority areas for Thailand’s aviation industry that need to be addressed: expansion and improvement at Suvarnabhumi Airport, improved safety regulations, and costs.
 Read More

 Tony Tyler Discusses South East Asia's Aviation Challenges

 Profitability for airlines in South East Asia is much tougher than it is globally.
 IATA Director General & CEO Tony Tyler has identified the competitive environment, the strong US currency, and a weak air cargo market among the main causes.
 Read More